Edouard Michut: PSG's teenage midfield star out to catch Pochettino's eye

 "He is a player trained at the club.
 He is a Parisian.
 He was disappointed when he went down to the U19s, which is understandable, but there is no problem."

-Michut, then, heads into what feels like a crucial year in his young career, and having played 26 minutes in the Coupe de France before the winter break, he will be hopeful of further opportunities in the early months of 2022.
+Michut, then, heads into what feels like a crucial year in his young career, and having played in both of PSG's Coupe de France games around the turn of the year - including a full debut in the last 32 versus Vannes - he will be hopeful of further opportunities in the early months of 2022.

 If they are not forthcoming, then PSG could lose yet another top talent.
 Building that 'pathway' continues to prove difficult in Paris.